 A third pillar that forms the basis for all channels is a very good content marketing with a focus on quality.

 In 2021 it is still relevant to score high in Google and be findable for your target keywords.
 To achieve that, and capture the disoriented Google visitor, you need to offer compelling content.

 This can also mean that your blog is no longer sufficient for your industry, and you could score with video marketing.
 YouTube still has a lot of space and prime time for eager content consumers.

 Conclusion – B2B marketing trends 2021

 However, if you have enough content, profit from it, and see the turnover increase, you are guaranteed to have sustainable, long-lasting marketing results.
-There are certain aspects of B2B marketing you can’t ignore in 2021, and we will cover more topics in our B2B marketing insider category.
+You can’t ignore certain aspects of B2B marketing in 2022, and we will cover more topics in our B2B marketing insider category.

 In the coming weeks, we will post more blog posts in the run-up to 2021.
-Stay tuned and subscribe to our blog so you don’t miss an upcoming post.
+Stay tuned and subscribe to our blog to avoid missing an upcoming post.

 1. The Value of Eye Gaze